Prostate Cancer Pain: A Guide for You and Your Family

 1. Cancer pain can almost always be relieved.

 There are many different medicines and methods available to control cancer pain.
 You should expect your doctor to seek all the information and resources necessary to make you as comfortable as possible.
 However, no one doctor can know everything about all medical problems.
 If you are in pain and your doctor suggests no other options, ask to see a pain specialist or have your doctor consult with a pain specialist.
-Pain specialists may be oncologists, anesthesiologists, neurologists, neurosurgeons, other doctors, nurses, or pharmacists.
-A pain control team may also include psychologists and social workers.
+Pain specialists may be oncologists, anesthesiologists, neurologists, neurosurgeons, other doctors, a palliative care team, nurses, or pharmacists.
+A pain control team may also include psychologists, psychiatrists and social workers.

 If you have trouble locating a pain program or specialist, contact a cancer center, a hospice, or the oncology department at your local hospital or medical center.
 The National Cancer Institute's (NCI) Cancer Information Service (CIS) and other organizations can give you a list of pain management facilities.
 The American Cancer Society (ACS) and other organizations may also be able to provide names of pain specialists, pain clinics, or programs in your area.